 It can be lonely when you can’t find others to share in the things you love.
-Finding the right people to be in your life can help you grow, be empowered, and be a part of an awesome community.
-In this post you’ll see things to consider when identifying the right people who will be there for you, and ideas on where to meet people with similar interests.
+Finding the right people for your geek tribe to be in your life can help you grow, be empowered, and be a part of an awesome community.
+In this post you’ll see things to consider when identifying the right people who will be there for you and ideas on where to meet people with similar interests.

 Whether you have trouble connecting, relating, or even just meeting people who share similar interests, there are ways for you to be part of a community.
 Something that is vitally important is ensuring the community you become part of is supportive, encouraging, and inclusive.
-The wrong people can make you feel worthless or give you no validation; trust me, you don’t want that energy in your life.
-You are enough as you are – the right circle of friends will bring out the best in you.
+The wrong people can make you feel worthless or give you no validation.
+Trust me, you don’t want that energy in your life.
+You are enough as you are – the right circle of friends, aka your geek tribe, will bring out the best in you.

 Identifying Positive and Supportive Friends

 We all need people we can count on and inspire us to be the best we can be.
 So how do we know we have those people in our life?
 How do we become better at identifying healthy relationships?
 In my experience, the factors I’ve mentioned play a big part of sustaining relationships.
 Those factors give us things in common; things that we can relate to with each other.
 People with kids relate more to other people that have kids.
 Relationships can blossom at work because of the common factor of the job.
-Things that you are interested or passionate about will connect you more to people than if you tried to build a relationship with absolutely nothing in common.
+Things that you are interested in or passionate about will connect you more to people than if you tried to build a relationship with absolutely nothing in common.
 Being cognizant of these factors will help you identify how you meet or relate to people.
 That is what helped me realize I needed to find groups to join that were founded on interests.
-The people I have become close to have similar interest, life stage, or experiences that bonded us.
-Next post I will go more into detail about how to get more involved and connected.
+The people I have become close to have similar interests, are in a similar life stage, or our experiences in life have been able to connect us.

-Once you find people in common factors, I challenge you to also think about the character of the people you meet.
-Look for these traits- encouraging, supportive, honest, and effort.
+Once you find people with common factors, I challenge you to also think about the character of the people you meet.
+Look for these traits: encouraging, supportive, honest, and effort.
 Is this person encouraging, or are they constantly negative?
-Are they supportive of my dreams and goals, or are they constantly dowsing my passion?
+Are they supportive of your dreams and goals, or are they constantly dowsing your passion?
 Are they honest and open?
 Do they match my effort in this relationship?
 Not everyone can be perfect all the time, and we are all human.
 However, you want to make sure you find people who will challenge you to be the best you can be.
 Make sure you invest time into people who help you grow and excel in life.
 Iron sharpens iron.

 My point in all of this is that people change, grow and evolve.
 Our lives take different turns, and sometimes people grow apart.
 Sometimes it’s harder to find people with common factors to connect with.
 Sometimes we prefer to be alone, sometimes we need support.
 Now you have ideas to challenge your thinking about relationships, and what to look for in friends.
 Just remember, that you are not worthless or weird, you just haven’t found the right people for your tribe.
 Never feel bad about growing apart from people, they just aren’t meant to be in a certain chapter in your life.
 Always remember though- treat others how you want to be treated.
 Be the friend you want, and the right people will come to you.